 Las Vegas, Nev. -The world’s biggest mining equipment, products and services exhibition – four years in the making – officially got underway this morning at the Las Vegas Convention Center.

 MINExpo INTERNATIONAL ® 2012, a sprawling 860,000-foot showcase of the latest mining equipment and technology from around the world, began a three-day run with mining industry and Nevada state officials welcoming more than 1860 exhibitors and an anticipated 50,000-plus attendees from 36 countries, including the U.S.

-Greg Boyce, chairman and CEO of Peabody Energy and chairman of the National Mining Association (NMA), the Washington, D.C. national trade group sponsoring the quadrennial show, joined Nevada Lt.
+Greg Boyce, chairman and CEO of Peabody and chairman of the National Mining Association (NMA), the Washington, D.C. national trade group sponsoring the quadrennial show, joined Nevada Lt.
 Gov. Brian K. Krolicki; Joy Global President and CEO Mike Sutherlin, chairman of MINExpo® 2012; and Hal Quinn, president and CEO of NMA, at this morning’s ribbon cutting ceremony.

 Lt.
 Gov. Krolicki welcomed “the thousands who will view this magnificent exhibition,” and noted “Nevada is proud to lead the nation in gold production and ranks among the world’s leaders in the use of state-of-the-art mining technology.”
 He added, “Mining has also led all industry sectors in hiring new employees in our state during the first half of the year.”

 “The growth in international attendance, from 16 countries in 2008 to 36 represented today, mirrors the global presence of the mining industry,” said Sutherlin.
 “With record expected attendance and exhibition space, by every measure, this show is historic,” he added.